 Teva Pharmaceutical Industries Ltd. is a leading global pharmaceutical company that delivers high-quality, patient-centric healthcare solutions used by approximately 200 million patients in over 60 markets every day.
 Headquartered in Israel, Teva is the world’s largest generic medicines producer, leveraging its portfolio of more than 1,800 molecules to produce a wide range of generic products in nearly every therapeutic area.

-The Goodwin team was led by partners David Henken, Robert Crawford, Gregg Katz and Kingsley Taft, and included partner Andrea Murino; counsel Kirby Lewis; and associates Melissa Paddock, Jennifer Ford, Emily Beman, Peter Hanoian, Claudia Torres, Sarah Smith, Catherine Magazu, Chloe Pletner, and Sam Davis.
+The Goodwin team was led by partners David Henken, Robert Crawford, Gregg Katz and Kingsley Taft, and included partner Andrea Murino; counsel Kirby Lewis; and associates Melissa Paddock, Jennifer Ford, Emily Beman, Peter Hanoian, Claudia Torres, Sarah Smith, Catherine Magazu and Chloe Pletner.

 For additional details on the transaction, please read the press release.